-Here are the most common mistakes that I’ve seen people make.
-These are the financial mistakes that you can learn from.
+Here are the most common financial mistakes that I’ve observed people make which can help us learn from.

 Mistake #1: Using that little plastic card to get what you want

-The minimum balance doesn’t pay off enough of your outstanding balance to help you very much.
-You will be paying on your balances for decades.
-Even a $500 balance can take you over a decade to pay off if you simply make the minimum payment.
+Paying the credit call bill with the minimum balance option doesn’t pay off enough of your outstanding balance to help you.
+You might land up paying on your outstanding’s for months or years.
+Even a thousand rupee balance can take you months to pay off if you simply make the minimum payment.

 Mistake #2: Buying more home than you can afford